boxside/Lead_Smelter-s_Production_Time_Estimator/README.md

 * Queue No. : number of queue of continuous casting that want to tapping to

-as we can see, k1a(kettle 1 ,1st batch) process is done at 01:15. it get number of queue is 7, which is must tapping after queue no 6, but no 6 tapping done in 02:00, to prevent this conflict(indicate the red cell in "tapping to" column) we need make k1a waiting to 02:00 (45mins) to tapping. it's still under the waiting limit (1 hour), then we have to input waiting time to this form and results as follow :
+as we can see, k1a(kettle 1 ,1st batch) process is done at 01:15. it get number of queue is 7, which is must tapping after queue no 6, but no 6 tapping done in 02:00, to prevent this conflict we need make k1a waiting to 02:00 (45mins) to tapping. it's still under the waiting limit (1 hour), then we have to input waiting time to this form and results as follow :

   ![Figure 1](https://github.com/boxside/Lead_Smelter-s_Production_Time_Estimator/blob/main/1.png)